Attending Ithaca Writers Institute?

 When am I expected to arrive and depart?

 You are expected to attend check-in.
-Please plan to arrive sometime between 3-4pm on the Sunday, July 5, 2015.
+Please plan to arrive sometime between 3-4pm on Sunday, June 30, 2019.
 At that time you will be given your room key and meal card.
 You will then go to your residence hall to find your room, meet your roommate, other program participants, and the summer resident assistants.
 At 4:30pm there will be a welcome, followed by dinner, campus tour, floor meetings, an orientation and social.

 What is the course schedule for the program?